Markhan1/MongoDB-Server-Todos/README.md

     it will install all the dependencies.

 2. Create a file called: "config.env" and add two variables "ATLAS_URI", "PORT".
-    ATLAS_URI has the uri link of your mongodb atlas account.
+    ATLAS_URI is the uri link of your mongodb atlas.
-    PORT any number you want (5000 recommended).
+    PORT can be any port number you want (5000 is recommended).
     It will look something like this:
     ```
     ATLAS_URI=mongodb+srv://<username>:<password>@<cluster>.<id>.mongodb.net/?retryWrites=true&w=majority